How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \subsubsection{Assistants should communicate with the analyst to align on analysis goals}

 During the analysis portion of our study, the wizard was occasionally misaligned with the analyst's goals (Sec.~\ref{sec:results_when}).
 Likewise, analysts spent time figuring out the assistant's goals (Sec.~\ref{sec:results_who_curiosity}).
 Therefore, the analyst and assistant should establish shared goals at the beginning of the analysis, and this understanding should evolve over time.
-Although prior work on conversational agents has found users prioritize their goals and needs over the assistant~\cite{clark2019makes}, we posit that it remains vital to consider both parties in the interest of quality and robust analytical results.
-In the context of data analysis, adhering only to analysts' execution preferences may perpetuate poor analysis decisions and practices, leading to misguided inferences~(Sec.~\ref{sec:discussion_balance}).
+During its introduction, the assistant can describe its objectives for improving the analysis quality, highlight the value of planning assistance, and warn against the pitfalls of prioritizing execution assistance only.
+Furthermore, the assistant can communicate this information through interactive model cards~\cite{Crisan2022InteractiveMC}.
+Although prior work on conversational agents has found users prioritize their goals and needs over the assistant~\cite{clark2019makes}, we posit that it remains vital to consider both parties in the interest of quality analytical results.
+Adhering only to analysts' execution preferences may perpetuate poor analysis decisions and practices, leading to misguided inferences or biased results~\cite{mcnutt2020surfacing}.

-Thus, it is necessary for an assistant to communicate clearly the goals of planning assistance to the analyst.
-Then, the analyst and assistant can coordinate the optimal collaboration.
 Understanding the best ways to establish, integrate, and uphold shared goals over time is an important area for future exploration.